V Corps establishes its forward headquarters in Poland

 |0

-This work, V Corps establishes its forward headquarters in Poland, by SSG Scott Longstreet, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, V Corps establishes its forward headquarters in Poland, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT